opendilab/DI-engine-docs/source/13_envs/metadrive.rst

 Users can choose to install it with one click through pip, or install it from source.

-Note: If the user does not have root privileges, please add \ ``--user`` \ after the install command
+Note: If the user does not have root privileges, please add \ ``--user`` \ after the install command.

 .. code:: shell